granitebps/fiber-api/README.md

 ## Notes
 - Use `<Ctx>.UserContext()` to get context from fiber and parsing it down the line.
 That context will be used in all code that need or use context and registered it to newrelic.
 - Use `fibersentry.GetHubFromContext(<Ctx>)` to get sentry instance and use that instance to send exception or message to sentry `<*sentry.Hub>.CaptureException(<error>)` .
 See https://docs.gofiber.io/contrib/fibersentry_v1.x.x/fibersentry/#usage
+- Use https://github.com/ansel1/merry to wrap error so you can pass http error code and error message.

 ## TODO
 - [ ] Add JWT